yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 .. note::

-   For eMMC, typically, the device ships without a partition table If there is a need to create a partition in UDA (to flash the rootfs), please go to:
-   :ref:`create-partitions-in-emmc-uda-from-linux` and format the partition:
+   For eMMC, typically, the device ships without a partition table If there is a need to create a partition in UDA, please go :ref:`here <create-partitions-in-emmc-uda-from-linux>` and to format the partition go :ref:`here <formatting-mmc-partition-from-linux>` before proceeding.
-   :ref:`formatting-mmc-partition-from-linux` before proceeding to look at the eMMC partition contents.

 To list software created partitions for any MMC device from u-boot prompt, use the
 command: :command:`mmc part`.